Caitlyn Jenner Coming Out After Death The Original Plan: Why She Was Scared

 Ever since Caitlyn Jenner came out as transgender in an interview two years ago, she has been an inspirational figure to people everywhere dealing with personal issues they are nervous to bring into the limelight for fear of being judged.
 Jenner showed those people that being true to yourself is a number one priority, and the fact she is leading a happy and empowered life after coming out teaches others that facing these kinds of issues paves the way for future happiness.

 Caitlyn Jenner was not always so confident about the message she now preaches, though.
-In fact, reports Nees.Com.Au, Jenner was for a long time before her announcement leaning towards the idea she would not have the courage to tell the world about her gender identity until she lay in her coffin.
+In fact, reports News.com.au, Jenner was for a long time before her announcement leaning towards the idea she would not have the courage to tell the world about her gender identity until she lay in her coffin.

 Jenner told Sawyer that, before she came out as Caitlyn, she thought she might never actually get up the guts to join the transgender world during life.
 She continued that, even though she might not come out while alive, she would want to be buried in women’s clothing.